OwenCookman/owen-webdev/README.md

 left white, this would allow the text to be left a white colour so that it still stood out on the page but also broke any long pages in to sections rather than being one long list of content.

+#### Fonts
+I decided to go with the Inria Sans font as it still looked professional and neat but also different from what is seen on a lot of other web pages, I noticed that this paired well with the Roboto font so I decided that any titles or headers would be styled with Inria Sans and any other blocks of text would use Roboto.
+This further breaks content up and keeps the page looking interesting.

 ### Wireframes

 Please click [here](wireframes) to view my first draft Wireframes, these were originally made using Balsamiq Mock-ups.